Mom pleads no contest to helping son in body parts case

 Police said Jared Chance returned to his home the next day with most of the items.

 Jared Chance, 30, is serving a 100-year prison sentence.
-His father, James Chance, a former Rock Island, Illinois police officer, faces trial Monday.
+His father, James Chance, a former Rock Island, Illinois, police officer, faced trial Monday.